What is a Balanced Scorecard?

 14. What are common challenges in implementing the Balanced Scorecard?

-Common challenges include defining clear objectives, selecting the right KPIs, ensuring alignment across departments, and overcoming resistance to change within the organization.
+Common challenges include defining clear objectives, selecting the right KPIs, ensuring alignment across departments, and overcoming resistance to change within the organisation.

 15. What is a strategy map in the Balanced Scorecard framework?

-A strategy map is a visual tool that shows the cause-and-effect relationships between the organization's objectives across the four Balanced Scorecard perspectives, helping stakeholders understand how different goals are interconnected.
+A strategy map is a visual tool that shows the cause-and-effect relationships between the organisation's objectives across the four Balanced Scorecard perspectives, helping stakeholders understand how different goals are interconnected.